rishooty/Q9xS/README.md

 or you may want to keep a specific version of a given file.
 Just make sure that everything is a plain file or executable.

+If you don't feel like doing this, you can get one of my pre-made update packs [here](https://my.pcloud.com/publink/show?code=kZ8V2pkZmwo1miyr1a7BLUjgXpSlYFMkzvAy).

 ## Running

 Windows: